timeplus-io/docs/docs/viz.md

 * Data settings:
   * X-axis: Event Time (_tp_time), or Arrival Time(when the browser gets the data point), or a custom column.
-  * Y-axis: a custom column in numberic data types (int/float/etc)
+  * Y-axis: a custom column in numeric data types (int/float/etc)
   * Color: by default `None` is selected.
 You can choose a categorical column and draw a line for each unique value of the column value in different color.

 * Format settings: